 Change the third paragraph as follows:

 The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA of the STA transmitting the RTS frame.
-In an RTS frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format to another VHT STA or HE STA or an EHT STA, the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 10.3.2.7 (VHT and SIG RTS procedure)) and the TA field is a bandwidth signaling TA.
-In an RTS frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160 MHz to another EHT STA, the TBD field in the SERVICE field carriers the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT as in Table 36-1 (TXVECTOR and RXVECTOR parameters)and the TA field is a bandwidth signaling TA.
+In an RTS frame transmitted by a VHT STA, an HE STA or an EHT STA in a non-HT or non-HT duplicate format to another VHT STA, HE STA or EHT STA, the scrambling sequence carries the bits 0 and 1 of CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT in TXVECTOR (see 10.3.2.7 (VHT and SIG RTS procedure)), the scrambling sequence carries the bit 2 of CH_BANDWIDTH_IN_NON_HT in TXVECTOR, and the TA field is a bandwidth signaling TA.

 PS-Poll frame format